Spring, Texas: Local government

-The Spring Fire Department serves areas within the Spring CDP and some areas outside the CDP with Spring addresses.
+The Spring Fire Department serves areas within the Spring CDP and some areas outside it with Spring addresses.
 The fire department is headquartered at 656 E. Louetta, in the middle of the CDP.
 Stations within the Spring CDP include Station 71 at 646 E. Louetta, Station 73 at 4923 Treaschwig Road, Station 74 at 24030 Old Aldine-Westfield, and Station 78 at 1225 Booker Road.
 Station 77 at 2900 Cypresswood is adjacent to the Spring CDP, on the other side of Interstate 45.
-The North Harris County Regional Water Authority provides water services to the Spring CDP, which is located in Voting District No. 5.
+The North Harris County Regional Water Authority provides water services to the Spring CDP, which is in Voting District No. 5.
 The Texas House of Representatives bill that created the water authority, HB 2965, was signed into law on June 18, 1999.
-On January 15, 2000, voters voted to confirm the creation of the authority in a special election.
+On January 15, 2000, voters affirmed the creation of the authority in a special election.

 Harris County Housing Authority (HCHA) operates Louetta Village, a public housing complex for seniors near the Spring CDP, with a Spring postal address.
 It has 116 units.